-Identifying this species of Jumping Spider is as easy as black-and-white thanks to clear markings, small stature, and powerful legs.
+Identifying this species of Jumping Spider is black-and-white thanks to clear markings, small stature, and powerful legs.

 It is not uncommon to find Jumping Spiders indoors where they help homeowners rid the house of unwanted pests.
 They are not known to be aggressive toward people, but like any creature under threat and in a panic, it can bite.
-The bite stings a little, but it is not life-threatening (unless the victim is specifically allergic to that kind of venom) and will heal by itself over time.
+The bite stings a little, but it is not life-threatening and will heal by itself over time.
 Most times, Jumping Spiders look, leap away, and disappear into corners and cracks.